VOLUNTEER

 The Docent Training Committee collaborates with staff and the larger docent community to create, improve, and lead docent training.
 You will find a wide range of docents with unique experiences, perspectives, and an overall passion for learning and growth within the docent community.

 The Docent Council works with the Volunteer Office to foster an environment and culture that provides educational opportunities for docents and nourishes a sense of community.
-This council meets on a quarterly basis and has a 2-year term limit.
+This council meets on a quarterly basis.
 You will find a group of volunteers who are advocates for docent activities and enjoy collaboration and idea generation.

 Our Mission